indraniel/tinted-mosaic/README.md

 _(Images taken from [Architizer: The Umbrellas of Águeda][2])_

-This project was also an excuse to better appreciate how [alpha compositing][11] works, and as well as to educate myself on how Python projects are structured.
+These "pixel matrix" images can be created by simply taking the original image and superimposing two additional layers on top of it: a grid of white squares with random opacity and a grid of black squares with random opacity.

+This project was an excuse to better appreciate how the superimposing process (also known as [alpha compositing][11]) works, and as well as to educate myself on how Python projects are structured.
 As such, there are a few inefficiencies and idiosyncrasies to this code.

 The alpha compositing was implmented from scratch in Python, making the image processing slow.
 The "proper" way to setup a Python project is unfortunately